MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/enterprise-scale-landing-zone.md

 1. [Data science workflow and MLOps](#data-science-workflow-and-mlops) -->

 >[!IMPORTANT]
->The enterprise-scale for analytics and AI construction set recommends to use zone redundant storage.
+>Enterprise-scale for analytics and AI recommends to use zone redundant storage.
 ZRS is currently supported for deployment, in the **Supported Regions** list.
 >
 >- Asia Southeast
 >- Europe North